storageos/storageos.github.io/_includes/k8s/bestpractices.md

 the problem.

-For production environments, it is recommended to test StorageOS under realistic workloads and tune the resources accordingly.
+For production environments, it is recommended to test StorageOS under realistic workloads and tune resources accordingly.

 The recommended minimum memory reservation for the StorageOS Pods is 235Mb.
 However it is recommended to prepare nodes so StorageOS can operate at least